The Best Standing Desks You Can Buy In Australia

 Omnidesk vs Desky

 Omnidesk are also in the high end standing desk range, and are one of the better known manufacturers around – so you may be wondering why they are not included on this list.
 On nearly every stat in fact, the Omnidesk is at least comparable to the Desky – but, for reasons I’m not 100% on, their reviews are across the board way down on both Desky and UpDown Pro.
+The Omnidesk MDF desktops are also thinner than others at 18mm compared to the industry standard of 25mm.

 Mostly these appear to be down to customer service issues, as preferred to anything majorly wrong with their products themselves.
 The use of non recyclable materials in their packaging appears to be another gripe, but whatever it is, there was enough going on for me to preclude them from this list on this go.